zxch3n/debug-log/README.md

   <p></p>
 </div>

-Dead simple log utils for debug in Rust.
+Simple log utils for debugging in Rust.

 - 🦀 Enabled only in debug mode when `DEBUG` environment variable is set.
 You can change the `DEBUG` value in runtime as well by `set_debug`.